Divensky/Divensky/README.md

 - 👋 Hi, I’m Irina Kats @Divensky.
 I am a software engineer at [UplineStudio](https://uplinestudio.io/).
-Fascinated by the process of turning ideas into digital applications since my youth, I enjoy all aspects of programming, with a current specialization in front-end development.
-As Robert C. Martin eloquently put it, "Programming is an act of creation.
-When we write code we are creating something out of nothing.
-We are boldly imposing order upon chaos."
-I am deeply passionate about programming and enjoy sharing this joy of creation with others.

 - 🌱 I’m currently programming in Vue.js, JavaScript/TypeScript, React.js.

 - 🤔 What I am learning now: continuing to expand my React and Vue skills.

+- 💬 Favorite Quote: "Programming is an act of creation.
+When we write code we are creating something out of nothing.
+We are boldly imposing order upon chaos." - Robert C. Martin

 - 📫 How to reach me: irina8kats@gmail.com